rust-stuco/lectures/week7/closures_iterators.md

   * Don't mutate captured values
   * Don't capture anything from their environment
 * Can be called more than once without mutating the environment
-* Use case: Stateless operations without side effects
+* Use cases: Stateless operations without side effects
-  * Logging, pretty printing, etc.
+  * Logging, pretty printing
+  * Predicates for sorting, searching, filtering

 <!--
 Use case: Stateless operation without side effects Example is logging

--->
+Note for sorting:
+Actually FnMut in the standard library but in most cases we're passing in something that is Fn -->